Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 - ``move_anim``
 - ``move_sub_anim``

+A lot of what this documentation will deal with is the initial output of the script dumper from well over a year ago.
+Many script command names are in progress.
+Many fields hadn't (still haven't!) been identified properly as vars/battlers/etc. and are thus dumped as raw numbers.  ``printmessage`` in particular is all of common, fully known, and dumped such that all of its parameters are initially raw numbers.
+It is not all that high a priority to revamp the initial dump such that it's perfectly readable, instead preferring to add new entries/revamp old ones as they become relevant.
+The initial dump will be shown, then the "prettyified" version will be commented next to it--just a better-readable version that corresponds to the same thing/interpretation of the value.

 ## ``battle_move_seq`` - a000
 Every single move has a script in this narc.
 Very few moves actually have substance in their script in here, instead jumping to the current ``battle_eff_seq`` script corresponding to the move that was selected.
 Adding new moves requires that a new script be added to this narc, else no script will be dumped when the game looks for a move to run and the game crashes.
 The ``battle_eff_seq`` file index that is chosen is the same as the ``battleeffect`` field in the moves structure.